-Placing yourself at the center of your art invites self-consciousness and anxiety, over everything from a minor setback on the canvas to getting few bucks less for it than you hoped.
+Putting yourself at the center of your art creates self-consciousness and anxiety, over everything from a minor setback on the canvas to getting less for it than you hoped.

-From the moment it’s available, ideally, from the moment you begin, don’t think of your art as your creation.
-Think of yourself as the caretaker.
-You simply helped the work along.
+From the moment you begin, don’t think of your art as your creation.
+Think of yourself as the caretaker who merely helped the work along.

-Which is not the same as indifference.
-It’s leaving the ego and its power to sabotage everything you do out of the process.
+Which isn’t the same as indifference.
+It’s leaving the ego and its power to sabotage everything you do, out of the process.